cristiano-corrado/squidtor/README.md

 ## Monit

-*Config File:* `/etc/monit/monitrc`
+*Config File*: `/etc/monit/monitrc`
-*Control Files:* `/etc/monit/conf-enabled`
+*Control Files*: `/etc/monit/conf-enabled`

-here lies the monitoring of the above infrastructure as if a node dies, would be tedious the debugging process to find the dead node and start it up again. also monitors size of the caching directories for squid and delegate and if > 100mb removes them and recreates and restart the processes.
+Here lies the monitoring of the above infrastructure as if a node dies, would be tedious the debugging process to find the dead node and start it up again.
+It also monitors the size of the caching directories for squid and delegate and if > 100mb removes them and recreates and restart the processes.